royragsdale/picoCTF-legacy/README.md

 Database
 ------------

 Problems are defined in the MongoDB collection 'problems'.
+A collection in MongoDB is analogous to a table in SQL-based systems.
 You can see some examples of these in the 2013-Problems repository (the JSON files).
+Keep in mind that you do not necessarily need to transfer these files to your server.
+They are descriptions of documents to add to the problems collection (MongoDB stores documents as [BSON](http://bsonspec.org/) which is a superset of JSON).
+See the below example for how to add one of these problem to an instance of the CTF Platform.

 The required information for each problem document is the 'basescore' (number of points it is worth), 'desc', 'displayname', 'hint', 'pid' (any unique string will work), and 'grader'.
 The 'grader' field is the